Anderson-Lai/ib-notes/slenglish/english.md

 'You shall not see me nor my crime,'
 not see my present shame.
 Go dark for all time blind
-to what you never should hvae seen, and blind
+to what you never should have seen, and blind
 to the love this heart has cried to see." (page 70)

 "Oh, the pity and the horror" - catharsis